dfithian/th-tutorial/exercises/Exercise02.md

 ### Trim and lowercasing first letter in a constructor

-First, we need a way of trimming a type and lowercasing the first letter in each constructor.
-This function is provided for you.
+We need a way of trimming a type and lowercasing the first letter in each constructor.
+This function is provided for you so you can use it in later exercises.

 ```haskell
 -- |Trim and lower a string by removing its prefix.